Weiss variation for general boundaries: Discussion and summary

-It turns out that the boundary displacement terms can be rewritten, yielding a canonical gravitational energy-momentum tensor that generalizes the Einstein pseudotensor.
+It turns out that the boundary displacement terms can be rewritten, yielding a canonical gravitational energy-momentum tensor that generalizes the Einstein pseudo-tensor.
 Such a tensor was first discussed in \cite{Rosen1940} and \cite{Papapetrou1948}, and studied further in \cite{Lynden-Belletal1995,Katzetal1997}; we note that the same tensor has been of recent interest for characterizing the energy content of gravitational radiation \cite{Cai2021}.
-We discuss the properties of this gravitational energy-momentum tensor, in particular demonstrating that it satisfies a conservation law when a flat reference spacetime is chosen, in line with \cite{Katzetal1997}.
-Upon examining the resulting energy expressions in the Schwarzschild geometry we find that while one obtains a reasonable expression for a particular Harmonic coordinate choice, the energy expressions are in general highly dependent on the choice of coordinates on the reference spacetime and can exhibit pathological behavior for certain coordinate choices.
-This indicates that despite the fact that while one has a tensorial expression for canonical energy-momentum for gravity, the ambiguities of the Einstein pseudotensor remain present in its covariant generalization (the latter inheriting ambiguities from the choice of auxiliary connection).
-However, the tensorial expression may be preferable to the pseudotensorial expression, and it may still be possible to obtain a unique quasilocal energy from the superpotential for the canonical energy-momentum tensor for gravity, as in the pseudotensor case \cite{Chen2018a,*Chen2018b}; whether the superpotential in \cite{Katzetal1997} yields the same quasilocal energy is an interesting question which we leave for future work.
+We discuss the properties of this gravitational energy-momentum tensor, in particular demonstrating that it satisfies a conservation law when a flat reference geometry is chosen (restricting to domains over which such a geometry exists), in line with \cite{Katzetal1997}.
+Upon examining the resulting energy expressions in the Schwarzschild geometry we find that, while one obtains a reasonable expression for a particular Harmonic coordinate choice, the energy expressions are in general highly dependent on the choice of coordinates on the reference geometry and can exhibit pathological behavior for certain coordinate choices.
+This indicates that despite the fact that while one has a tensorial expression for the canonical energy-momentum for gravity, the ambiguities of the Einstein pseudo-tensor is present in its tensorial generalization (the latter inheriting ambiguities from the choice of auxiliary connection).
+Moreover, the description is no longer background independent --- in effect, one trades background independence for a tensorial energy-momentum tensor.
+However, the tensorial expression may be preferable to the pseudo-tensorial expression, and it may still be possible to obtain a unique quasi-local energy from the superpotential for the canonical energy-momentum tensor for gravity, as in the pseudo-tensor case \cite{Chen2018a,*Chen2018b}; whether the superpotential in \cite{Katzetal1997} yields the same quasilocal energy is an interesting question which we leave for future work.